St3p/blog/content/posts/mini-r2-d2.md

 - Solidworks Design

-System of gears to give the systm more torque and pull force.
+System of gears to give the system more torque and pull force.

 {{< image src="/img/foot.png" >}}